oscar-barlow/java-quickstart/ReadMe.md

 This course is envisaged as a **supplement** to the learning that you should already be doing, as a bootcamp grad who wants to learn Java: Googling, reading StackOverflow, playing around with code samples, going on codewars, taking udemy courses, and so on.

-On this point, I'd like to recommend Tim Buchalka's [Complete Java Masterclass](https://www.udemy.com/java-the-complete-java-developer-course/learn/v4/overview) udemy course.
+On this point, Tim Buchalka's [Complete Java Masterclass](https://www.udemy.com/java-the-complete-java-developer-course/learn/v4/overview) udemy course is recommended.
 Tim gives a very thorough introduction to Java, from the ground up, and in doing so has saved a lot of space in this course!
+If you buy Tim's course, work through it in parallel rather than as prerequiste to this course - dip in and out as you need to understand things.

 By buying Tim's course you can get a 90-day trial license for IntelliJ IDEA, an industry-standard Integrated Development Environment for Java.